apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 or the query is incorrect, or included/excluded path settings are wrong (for Lucene indexes).
 Instead of reindexing, it is suggested to first check the log file, modify the query so it uses a different index or traversal and run the query again.
-One case were reindexing can help is if the query engine picks a very slow index for some queries because the counter index [got out of sync after adding and removing lots of nodes many times (fixed in recent version)][OAK-4065].
+One case where reindexing can help is if the query engine picks a very slow index for some queries because the counter index [got out of sync after adding and removing lots of nodes many times (fixed in recent version)][OAK-4065].
 For this case, it is recommended to verify the contents of the counter index first, and upgrade Oak before reindexing.

-Also note that with Oak 1.6, for Lucene indexes, changes in the index definition are only effective [post reindexing](lucene.html#stored-index-definition).
+Also, note that with Oak 1.6, for Lucene indexes, changes in the index definition are only effective [post reindexing](lucene.html#stored-index-definition).

-To reindex any index, set the `reindex` flag to `true` in index definition:
+To reindex, set the `reindex` property to `true` in the respective index definition:

     /oak:index/userIndex
       - jcr:primaryType = "oak:QueryIndexDefinition"